Patient information: ERCP (endoscopic retrograde cholangiopancreatography) (Beyond the Basics)

 WHAT TO EXPECT IN THE ENDOSCOPY UNIT

-Prior to the endoscopy, you will be asked some questions about your medical history and the medications you are currently taking; the ERCP procedure will also be explained in detail, and the doctor will verify that the consent form was signed.
+Prior to the endoscopy, you will be asked some questions about your medical history and the medications you are currently taking, and the results of your blood tests will be checked; the ERCP procedure will also be explained in detail, and the doctor will verify that the consent form was signed.

 For safety reasons, you will be asked to remove eyeglasses or contact lenses, and dentures.
 Before the procedure begins, you may be given local anesthetic (a numbing spray applied onto the throat or gargled).